Tax evasion in the United States: Whistleblower Office

-Established by the Tax relief and Health Care Act of 2006, the IRS Whistleblower Offices processes tips received from eligible individuals who spot tax problems in their workplace, in their day-to-day personal business, or anywhere else.
+Established by the Tax Relief and Health Care Act of 2006, the IRS Whistleblower Offices process tips from eligible individuals who spot tax problems in their workplace, their day-to-day personal business, or anywhere else.
 After determining the degree of credibility, an appropriate IRS office is assigned the case for further investigation.
 The IRS office assigned varies by the type of issue that the whistleblower alerted it to.

 Individuals must meet qualifications to be eligible to receive the reward and must submit Form 211 with supporting documentation to the Internal Revenue Service Office in Ogden, Utah.
-To claim eligibility the individual must not be an employee of the Department of Treasury or have been an employee there when they obtained the information, must not have obtained the information through the individual’s official duties as an employee of the federal government, or who obtained the information based on a contract with the federal government.
-Whistleblower incidents happen in greater frequency in the private sector opposed to the government.
+To claim eligibility, the individual must not be an employee of the Department of Treasury or have been an employee there when they obtained the information, must not have received the information through the individual's official duties as an employee of the federal government, or who received the information based on a contract with the federal government.
+Whistleblower incidents happen more frequently in the private sector than in the government.

 The reward can be worth between 15 and 30 percent of the total proceeds that the IRS collects.
-To claim the reward, the IRS must move ahead based on the information provided and the amount identified, including taxes, penalties, and interests, must be worth more than $2 million.
-A gross income of $200,000 or more is required if the taxpayer in question is an individual.
+To claim the reward, the IRS must move ahead based on the information provided, and the amount identified, including taxes, penalties, and interests, must be worth more than $2 million.
+A gross income of $200,000 or more is required if the taxpayer is an individual.

-The Bipartisan Budget Act of 2018 added subsection 7623(c) which expanded the definition of proceeds for whistleblower awards and was applied to open whistleblower claims.
-The Taxpayer First Act was signed by President Trump on July 1, 2019.
+The Bipartisan Budget Act of 2018 added subsection 7623(c), which expanded the definition of proceeds for whistleblower awards and was applied to open whistleblower claims.
+President Trump signed the Taxpayer First Act on July 1, 2019.
 This law made changes surrounding the notification process to whistleblowers and increased protection against retaliation available to whistleblowers.
-The main goal of the legislation was to improve taxpayer service and to ensure that enforcement of the laws is done in a fair, impartial manner, ultimately supporting the continued success of the nation.
+The legislation's main goal was to improve taxpayer service and ensure that law enforcement was done fairly and impartially, ultimately supporting the nation's continued success.